abeerbadawi/MentalBench-Align/docs/dataset_description.md

-# MentalBench-10 Dataset Description
+# MentalBench-100k Dataset Description

 ## Overview

-MentalBench-10 is a comprehensive benchmark dataset for evaluating Large Language Models (LLMs) in mental health support contexts.
-The dataset comprises 10,000 real-world mental health conversations with responses from one human expert and nine leading LLMs.
+MentalBench-100k is a comprehensive benchmark dataset for evaluating Large Language Models (LLMs) in mental health support contexts.
+The dataset comprises 10,000 mental health conversations with responses from the original dataset and nine leading LLMs.

 ## Dataset Sources